 Final thoughts

-Customer success might sound like a frilly position, but the individuals you’ll be looking for to spearhead a solid CS initiative will be anything but that.
+Even if you haven't got the executive buy-in you think CS deserves, the individuals you’ll be looking for to spearhead a solid CS initiative will be anything but that.
 CS managers can ask tough questions, and more importantly, answer them.

 A good CSM can be the ambassador for your company’s principles, so don’t take it lightly.